Policy for Religious Organizations on the Campus of Beloit College

 i. must be student sponsored

 Registration involves a written commitment on the part of these organizations and individuals (whether or not they are currently affiliated with Beloit College as students, faculty or staff) to abide by the College’s policies about posting flyers, hosting events, using college space, and avoiding harassment.
 Registrants are asked to provide the name(s) and contact information for student leaders and non-student advisors.
-Registrations must be updated annually in the fall; at the beginning of each semester, the Director of the Spiritual Life Program will provide the BSC Chair of the Club Oversight Organization with updated registration information pertaining to all registered organizations and individuals.
+Registrations must be updated annually.

 a.
 Posting flyers and other publicity: Posters and other methods of publicity are subject to College policy as outlined in the Student Handbook published by the Office of the Dean of Students.
 All publicity must clearly give “brought to you by” (btyb) information, with the name of the sponsoring individual student or student organization.
 Deceptive or misleading information is a violation of this policy.
-(Note: organizations and individuals not affiliated with Beloit College, including those not registered with the Spiritual Life Program, may post event announcement flyers, but only on the outdoor kiosks around campus.
-In addition, these unaffiliated organizations and individuals may submit event announcement flyers to the director of the Spiritual Life Program; if a flyer is approved, a copy will be posted on the Spiritual Life bulletin board in the basement of Pearsons Hall.)
+Student leaders should be the ones who post flyers and social media that advertise or invite others to participate ("in-house" communications can of course be initiated by students as well as by off-campus advisers).

 b.
 Events, Meetings and the Use of College Space: All on-campus meetings of religious organizations shall be initiated by at least one Beloit College student or recognized student organization, and open at all times to any interested person.
-Organizations and individuals registered with the Spiritual Life Program may reserve the Spirituality Room in the basement of Pearsons Hall for meetings, worship and events.
-BSC recognized clubs may reserve additional rooms across campus.
 Room reservations may be made only by a Beloit College student, professor or staff member.
-Information about room reservations can be obtained by calling the Campus Center at x2301.
+Information about room reservations for religious and spiritual purposes can be obtained by emailing Bill Conover or calling him at 608-363-2389.